ohana54/fp-workshop/README.md

 ## Get Started

-Run `npm i && npm run start`, then move to each next stage using `npm run next`.
+Run `npm i && npm start`, then move to each next stage using `npm run next`.